AishPratap/APSRateViewController/README.md

 ### Manual Installation

-Just drag and drop the folder, APSGroupedTableView into your project.
+Just drag and drop the folder, APSRateViewController into your project.

 ### License
 MIT License